 After navigating the narrow side streets of Asheville, North Carolina, I was happy to see the iron gates of Riverside Cemetery.
 I paused at the entrance to read the plaque on the iron gate: “When he came to the gate of the cemetery he found it open…as he approached the family plot, his pulse quickened a little.”
 The plaque identified the grounds as being the resting place of Thomas Wolfe and the quote as coming from his novel Look Homeward, Angel.

-Thomas Wolfe was born on October 3, 1900, in Asheville, North Carolina.
-His father was a stone cutter and his mother ran a boarding house.
-At the age of fifteen he enrolled at the University of North Carolina – Chapel Hill.
-After graduating from UNC, he attended Harvard University to study play writing.
-He would write “Welcome To Our City,” that was rejected by publishers.
-The play would create the fictional town of Altamont and would have many of the characters in it that would reappear in Look Homeward, Angel.
-After graduating he began teaching English at New York University.
+Thomas Clayton Wolfe was born on October 3, 1900, in Asheville, North Carolina.
+Wolfe was the youngest of eight children to William and Julia Wolfe.
+William was a stone cutter who was known for his tombstones and Julia ran a boarding house.
+At the age of fifteen Thomas enrolled at the University of North Carolina – Chapel Hill.
+After graduating from the umniversity, Wolfe attended Harvard University to study play writing.
+He would write Welcome To Our City, which was rejected by publishers.
+The play would create the fictional town of Altamont and would feature many characters which would reappear in Look Homeward, Angel.
+After graduating from Harvard, Wolfe began teaching English at New York University.